 How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

-Full schedule, tee times and start dates for the Masters on Sky Sports and the BBC – and why Augusta's rights restrictions mean you can't watch the whole thing live on TV
+Full schedule, tee times and start dates for the Masters on Sky Sports and the BBC – and what Augusta's TV rights restrictions mean for viewers in the UK

-The 2018 Masters returns this April, with four days of live golf from Augusta National.
+The 2018 Masters begins this Thursday 5th April, with four days of live golf from Augusta National.

-Tiger Woods makes his much-anticipated return to the course he once dominated, with Rory McIlroy and Jordan Spieth also in top form ahead of the first major of the year.
+Tiger Woods makes his much-anticipated return to the Masters for the first time in three years, while Rory McIlroy, Dustin Johnson and Jordan Spieth are also in top form ahead of the first major of the year.

 - Masters: secrets of Augusta National Golf Club